 However, his determination, intelligence and skills enabled him to rejoin his family later in life and earn his place as god of fire, blacksmiths, forges, the art of sculpture and volcanoes.
 Brought up on the island of Lemnos by nymphs, Vulcan spent his time learning to master the art of metalwork.
 He became so skilled that he caught the attention of Jupiter and the other gods, who tasked him with making fearsome weapons, armour and stunning jewellery for them, with the help of his Cyclopes assistants.

 He is also attributed with modelling Pandora out of his spittle and a lump of clay.
 Once complete, his wife Venus breathed life into her, and Jupiter gifted her with a box of secrets, setting in motion the legend of Pandora's box.

-At the front of this pot we see the face of Vulcan and on the back are depicted the tools of his trade.
+At the front, we see the face of Vulcan, and on the back, a depiction of the tools of his trade.

 Health and Safety

 This pot is a Museum Quality Replica made using the tools and techniques that ancient potters would have used during this era.
 As this is an unglazed pot with a porous surface, it will absorb some of the flavours during the cooking process or when used as food storage, which does add to the taste of future dishes.
 However, it does also mean that this pot does not meet modern Health and Safety standards, and therefore, we do not advise that you use it for cooking or storing foodstuffs.
 When ancient cooks used these pots, they relied on applying sufficient heat to the pot and contents to ensure that the heat-killed all bacteria.
 Heating to over 70°C for at least 10 minutes would have killed most disease-causing bacteria, and temperatures of 100°C would do even more.

 All items are sent using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks